ronnjoseph/School-Projects/README.md

 # School-Projects
-Projects done while in classes
+Files above are Projects done while in classes